off-court-creations/houston/tickets/README.md

 - `SUBTASK/SB-<ULID>/`
 - `BUG/BG-<ULID>/`

-Each ticket directory will contain `ticket.yaml`, `description.md`, and `history.ndjson` generated exclusively by the `stardate` CLI.
+Each ticket directory will contain `ticket.yaml`, `description.md`, and `history.ndjson` generated exclusively by the `houston` CLI.
 Placeholder subdirectories exist to ensure the structure is tracked in Git.